 - Further information

 Natural Sciences at King's

 Why King’s?
 The Fellowship at King’s is strong in Natural Sciences, with several members of the Royal Society and even a sprinkling of Nobel Laureates.
 The large number of Fellows in the Sciences (more than twenty) combined with a thriving graduate community make King’s a vibrant place for undergraduates.
 Many of the Fellows are actively involved in teaching both in the College and in the various departments.
-They also organise various other activities for ‘NatScis’ such as the Seminars for Biologists which occur biweekly, and involve all levels of King’s biologists coming together for an intellectually stimulating and sociable evening.
+They also organise various other activities for ‘NatScis’ such as the Seminars for Biologists or the King's Maths-Physics Colloquium, both of which occur biweekly, and involve all levels of King’s scientists coming together for an intellectually stimulating and sociable evening.